Masskara Festival is held every October

 12 Things to do When Visiting Bacolod City

 (Updated May 2016)

 When it’s my first time to visit a place with a limited time, I normally organized my schedule based on “what is best” found in the place.
 So I listed the Twelve (12) to do Things When Visiting Bacolod City.
-This list is for those who plans to visit Bacolod and would love to see the best which Bacolod offers.
-Of course, I have listed here things that are not only found in the City but this list also includes some side trips which one can do when in the City of Smiles.
+This list is for those who plans to visit Bacolod and would love to see the best that Bacolod offers.
+Of course, I have listed here things that are not only found in the City but this list also includes some side trips which one can do while having time in the City.

 The Inns by the Orientals

 1. Place to stay

 The “best place to stay” would depend on one’s budget.Bacolod as a wide array of places to choose from here’s the lists for your guidance: Hotels and Resorts in Bacolod City.

 2. Try Bacolod’s Sea Food

 Food is always part of any traveler’s itinerary.
 In Bacolod ,we have a wide array of restaurants which offers best Sea Food.